lnx1288/COA-all-in-one/README.md

 services and projects, etc. For this step I'd suggest the below resources:
     * Udemy course "[Preparing to Certified OpenStack Administrator Exam Course](https://www.udemy.com/course/preparing-to-certified-openstack-administrator-coa-exam/)"

-      At the time of this writing (Aug 2021) the course is a bit outdated.
+      At the time of this writing (Nov 2021) the course is a bit outdated.
       Nonetheless, I believe it offers an excellent theoretical background that should be more than enough to pass the exam.
 In addition, it gives you a useful set of exercises to practice for the exam.